Find a Lender-Approved Local Conveyancer in Colyton

 • Scott Rowe Limited, Chard Street, Axminster, Devon, EX13 5DS

-• Dealing with the registration procedures for the buyer and the mortgage (where appropriate) at the HMLR.
+• Registering the change in ownership and the mortgage (if relevant) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.